bl-nero/steampunk/README.md

 # Compatibility

-In its current state, the emulator is just enough to support at least one officially supported Atari 2600 cartridge — I'm avoiding the word “game” purposefully here — _Basic Math_, a.k.a. _Fun with Numbers_.
-TIA supports playfield graphics, joystick readouts and nothing more, which is exactly what _Basic Math_ requires.
-No player graphics yet, and no sound.
-The 6502 module also supports just enough to support that single cartridge as a starting point, so it only supports only 111 out of 151 official 65xx opcodes.
+Currently, at least two official Atari 2600 cartridges are known to be supported:
+* _Basic Math_, a.k.a. _Fun with Numbers_
+* Combat

+Known issues:
+* Not all 6502 opcodes are supported (not even official ones)
+* No sound support
+* No support for bank switching